 If this still seems a bit tedious, you can simplify things with a short AppleScript.
 Open ScriptEditor, and copy and paste the following code:

-set lyrics of current track to (the clipboard as text)
+tell application "iTunes" set lyrics of current track to (the clipboard as text)end tell

 This very simple script takes the contents of the clipboard, and pastes it into the lyrics field for the currently-playing iTunes track.
 To use it, obviously, the clipboard needs to contain the lyrics for the song in question, and that song must be presently playing.